 - Pinch of sea salt

-- Add watermelon, lime juice, honey/agave, and salt to a blender.
-Blend until smooth.
+- Add watermelon cubes, lime juice, honey or agave, and sea salt to a blender.